Save on Mother's Day plants and flowers

-Flowers are among the most popular gifts for mom on Mother's Day, if not the most popular gift.
+Flowers are among the most popular gifts for moms on Mother's Day, if not the most popular gift.

-Over the coming days, millions of other shoppers will be buying everything from flower bouquets, to hanging baskets, to more exotic flowers like orchids.
+Over the coming days, millions of other shoppers will buy everything from flower bouquets to hanging baskets to more exotic flowers like orchids.

 But be careful: Smart shopping expert Trae Bodge says some other retailers slap a big sale sign on already-elevated prices, so shopping for flowers around any holiday can be tricky.